-10Funding for this duty was previously delivered to local authorities via a s.31 grant.
-Additional funding was added to the CSSB baseline for this from 2018 to 2019.
+&lt;sup>9Funding for this duty was previously delivered to local authorities via a s.31 grant.
+Additional funding will be added to the CSSB baseline for this from 2018 to 19.

 Additional note on central services

 Services set out in the tables above will also include administrative costs and overheads relating to these services (regulation 1(4)) for: